 About Oakwood Friends School

-On a picturesque, coed campus, infused with nature, surrounded in all directions by cultural enrichment and “fun” entertainment and dining venues, Oakwood Friends School prepares students for lives of achievement, accomplishment, compassion and conscience.
+On a picturesque, coed campus, infused with nature, surrounded in all directions by cultural enrichment and “fun” entertainment and dining venues (make this a link to a list?), Oakwood Friends School prepares students for lives of achievement, accomplishment, compassion and conscience.
 The Oakwood experience is guided by Quaker principles, symbolized by the acronym SPICES:

 Simplicity • Peace • Integrity • Community • Equality • Stewardship